Should Christians Use Online Dating Apps?

 3. Dating apps constantly puts users in search-and-seek mode

 Most social media apps are very addictive from Twitter, Facebook to Instagram.
-Therefore even online dating apps like Tinder are just as addictive as they motivate users to be constantly searching for a hookup or a physical engagement with the opposite sex.
+Therefore even online dating apps are just as addictive as they motivate users to be constantly searching for a hookup or a physical engagement with the opposite sex.

 Due to the convenience of having a match-making app on your phone, the concept of finding a partner becomes like a daily job which could cause impatience, anxiety and a quick desire to fulfill lustful passions.